Branched-Chain Amino Acids (BCAAs)

 3

-BCAA Supplementation in Sarcopenia — RCT
+BCAA Supplementation in Sarcopenia — Clinical Trial

 Randomized, double-blind, placebo-controlled trial in older adults with low muscle mass receiving BCAA supplementation (typically 6-12 g/day, leucine-enriched) vs placebo for 12 weeks combined with exercise.
 Outcomes: muscle mass, strength, physical performance.
 (Ko et al. 2021, Front Nutr)